NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 The very basics of sustainable design are to build small, respect the site, provide healthy environments, conserve energy, choose local and renewable materials, conserve water, minimize waste, produce and store food, protect agricultural, cultural, and archaeological resources, and last, but not least, create beautiful buildings!
 Whew!

 This is a big responsibility!
-By building green we can protect the natural world, have a positive impact on the environment and improve our quality of living!
-One way of going green is to retrofit existing buildings with more sustainable practices like green roofs, passive solar atriums, green house air purifiers, geo thermal and wind power!
+By building green we can protect the natural world, have a positive impact on the environment, and improve quality of living!
+One way of going green is to retrofit existing buildings with more sustainable practices like green roofs, passive solar atriums, greenhouse air purifiers, geothermal, and wind power!

 Go Green!